Punktum-dk/epp-service-specification/README.md

 This document is copyright by DK Hostmaster A/S and is licensed under the MIT License, please see the separate LICENSE file for details.

 ### Document History

+- 3.1 2019-05-07
+  - Minor update documenting changes introduced in release 3.2.0 of the EPP service
+  - Update to [info domain](#info-domain) extended with validation status
+  - Update to [info contact](#info-contact) extended with e-mail address for the contact object, where applicable
+  - Update to [info domain](#info-domain) extended with DNSSEC information
+  - Update to [create contact](#create-contact) more strict handling of VAT numbers

 - 3.0 2019-04-30
   - Major update based on the changes with major release 3.X.X of the EPP service